How to reduce stress and anxiety when you are on the go.

 - Keep feeling your breath here, and gently smooth the way it flows.
 Gently draw out the breaths so the inhale and exhale are slightly elongated and do your best to keep the flow of air steady, smooth, even, like a very calm steady wind in both directions.

 - This is a powerful and easy to use yoga technique to keep your energy and emotions calm.

 - A smooth relaxed breath creates a calm and relaxed mind.

 Learn to do this when in meetings, listening to someone speak, driving to work, or when you are thinking or experiencing anything that might cause anxiety.
 Also try this when you realize you have become overly anxious or worried, to bring yourself back to center.

 I think you’ll be happily surprised at how effective this is.

-Learn meditation with us at your own pace and get a special reduced price:
+Learn meditation with me at your own pace and get a special reduced price:

 The Art & Science of Meditation for Beginners at Udemy.com